Indian Institute of Information Technology, Design and Manufacturing, Jabalpur: Natural Sciences

+Design Discipline

+The discipline, which started in the year 2008, has modern facilities like Epilog Laser Cutting, 3D Printer, Color Laser Jet Printer, Vertical Plastic Injection Molding, Universal Woodworking, Vacuum Forming, Chroma Studio, VR Kit, Eye Tracking System, Heart Rate Monitor, Bicycle ergometer, with support staff skilled in wood, metal, polymer, FRPs and composite fabrication provide an incredible hands-on practical training to the students.

+It is continuously emphasized at the Institute level that students get an international exposure in design practice.
+The Institute is a member of the World Wide Consortium on Design Services with TU Delft Netherlands, EAFIT University Medellin, Colombia, and Vaal University of Technology South Africa.

+Liberal Arts Departments

+The newest department of the institute was established in August 2021, with a variety of classes to add to a multi-disciplinary education.

 Admissions

-Undergraduate Students are admitted to these courses on the basis of the All India Rank in the Joint Entrance Examination (Main) (JEE MAIN) and the UCEED.
-The JEE results are used for admitting students into the BTech program for computer science engineering, electronics and communications engineering, mechanical engineering and smart manufacturing.
+Undergraduate Students are admitted to these courses on the basis of their All India Rank in the Joint Entrance Examination (Main) (JEE MAIN) and the UCEED.
+The JEE results are used for admitting students into the BTech program for Computer Science Engineering, Electronics and Communications Engineering, Mechanical Engineering and Smart Manufacturing.

 UCEED results are used to admit students into the B.Des program.

-For admissions to PG level courses, the GATE (for MTech programs)/CEED (Common Entrance Examination for Design) scores of candidates are considered along with the CPI (or Equivalent Grading System, e.g. CGPA) maintained throughout the Graduate course undertaken by the student.
+For admissions to PG level courses, the GATE scores are considered for MTech programs; and CEED scores are considered along with the CPI (or Equivalent Grading System, e.g. CGPA) maintained throughout the Graduate course undertaken by the student.

+The seat matrix for UG courses are as follows:

 Counseling service

-The counseling Service provides logistics in improving student's difficulties in various ways from academic to social life.
+The Counseling Service provides logistics in improving student's difficulties in various ways from academic to social life.
 It is an integral part of the Institute that closely works with the faculty members and the administration along with the student community.

+The counseling committee constitute of the following: